evanmiltenburg/MeasureDiversity/README.md

 * `python local_recall.py` to compute local recall.
 * `python generate_main_table.py` to generate the main table.
 * `python generate_ranking_table.py` to generate the rankings.
-* `python wordnet.py` to generate the WordNet specificity results.
 * `python nouns_pps.py` to generate the compound noun and PP results.
 * `python plot_compound_length.py` to generate a histogram of compound length for different systems.
 * `python plot_pp_length.py` to generate a histogram of PP depth for different systems.